Welcome, we are Pixel with Hat, a small games studio based in Switzerland.

 Screenshot of a later point in a game

-We will release ‘nifty’ in its final form on the first of September 2017.
-In the meantime, you can follow our progress on aniftygame.com.
+We released ‘nifty’ in its final form on the first of September 2017.
+More information can be found on aniftygame.com.

 Back in 2012, when we started work on our first game, there was no (freely available) game engine which was capable of all the things we wanted to have in the game.
 This is why we decided to build one from scratch.
 We called the result the Top Hat Engine, or T.H.E for short, which is used to power a nifty game.
 T.H.E is written in Java and uses OpenGL 3.3.
 It is a quite flexible piece of technology supporting many things a modern game engine is supposed to do, such as native multi core support and a very flexible rendering and post-processing pipeline.
 The future for T.H.E is uncertain as development will probably not continue after the completion of ‘nifty’, at least not for a while...

 The Top Hat Engine at our Booth at Fantasy Basel 2016

 Our second project is called senalux.
 It's a hex-based puzzle game about optics and is available for Windows, Mac, Linux, Android and iOS.
 More information about can be found on http://senalux.pixel-with-hat.com.